Pacific halibut sport regulations

 • Pacific halibut seasons are managed and enforced based on port of landing.
 Halibut may only be landed into ports located within areas currently open to halibut retention, regardless of area of catch.

-• When angling for Pacific halibut outside of the 40-fm curve only salmon (as regulations allow), bottomfish as regulations below allow, tuna and most other offshore pelagic species may be in possession or landed when Pacific halibut are onboard the vessel.
+• When angling for Pacific halibut, salmon, bottomfish, tuna, and most other offshore pelagic species may be in possession or landed when Pacific halibut are onboard the vessel as regulations allow.

-• It is unlawful to fish for or take and retain any species while possessing onboard any species not allowed to be taken in that area at the time.
+• It is unlawful to fish for or take and retain any species while possessing onboard any species not allowed to be taken in that area at that time.

 • Anglers are advised to consult the 2024 Oregon Sport Fishing Regulations for General (statewide), Zone, and Special Regulations prior to fishing.